Champion change with evidence based practice.

 The certification process is rigorous and well researched.
-Principals walk away with an enhanced ability to think critically about their practice and the tools to institute a long term strategy for improvement in their school.
+It is designed to support professional learning which improves professional practice.
+Principals walk away secure in the knowledge they are effective in leading school improvement and with an enhanced ability to think critically about their practice.

 Principals are awarded certification in recognition of excellence in educational leadership - valuable accreditation to springboard a career.
 The CPP award is a formal endorsement that the candidate has demonstrated the Australian Principal Standard (AITSL, 2011) in action, based on evidence they have generated and presented themselves.

 Being a principal is a demanding and dynamic role.
 The certification process is designed to integrate into the workload that principals already manage.
 This opportunity for personal growth connects to tangible school improvements through critical analysis and reflective practice.For earlier career principals, the CPP award offers the perfect opportunity to set themselves apart from the pack as an emerging leader on a results driven trajectory.

 Raise the benchmark - inspire others to follow

 The CPP award is the only national system for principals to demonstrate that they are implementing the professional practices and leadership requirements described in the research and synthesised in Principal Standards internationally (eg AITSL, 2011; NBPEA, 2015).